project-chip/connectedhomeip/src/platform/README.md

 To provide a separation between the definition of a class template and the definitions of its members, the CHIP Device Layer places all non-inlined template member definitions into a separate file.
-This file has the same base name as the template header file, but with a `.ipp` suffix.
+This file has the same base name as the template header file, but with a `.cpp` suffix.
 This pattern reduces clutter in the header file and makes it possible to include the non-inlined member definitions only when they are needed (more on this below).